chrismatix/uv-earthly-monorepo/README.md

 The entire repositories build process can be run with `make build-images`

+## The example repository

+The repository consists of a library `lib/format` that is consumed by two different targets `server` and `cli`.

+To produce the `pex` for either target

 ## Limitations

 - To do cross platform builds you need to run the build script